abdoharib/pokedex/README.md

 # Pokedex

-This is a mobile app developed with React Native to.
+This is a mobile app developed with React Native as an Interview Test.

 ## Prerequisites